 Thanks to its detoxification properties, glutathione unlocks improved function for many of our bodily organs including:

 - The Skin – Stimulates collagen production and decreases the appearance of wrinkles

 - The Brain – Drives improved cognitive function and is currently in clinical trails for the treatment of the neurodegenerative disease Parkinson’s

 - The Immune System – Decreases susceptibility to infections

 - The Endocrine System – Provides the optimal environment for hormone production

 Glutathione is the topic of mounting research, and as new findings come to light, you can be sure that this laundry list of health benefits will only grow.

 IV Therapy – The Key to Optimal Glutathione Absorption

 So now that we know all of the great things glutathione can do for our health, how do we ensure that we supply our bodies with enough to achieve these results?
 Because our digestive system breaks down 90% of dietary glutathione, intravenous administration is a much more effective route for optimal absorption.

-Spark Health Integrated Medicine is located in Solana Beach, San Diego County, CA. Founded in 2013, we take a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
+Spark Health Integrative Medicine is located in Solana Beach, San Diego County, CA. Founded in 2013, we take a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
 If you would like to perform better in the areas of life that matter most to you, book a consultation with one of our doctors today!

 ~The Spark Team